Cypress Microbiota decussata

 - tiny, spherical, yellow to brown, berry-like cones

-Insects, Diseases, and Other Plant Problems: The Russian arborvitae is generally disease and pest free; however, it is Intolerant to poorly drained soils, and hot, and humid climates.
+Insects, Diseases, and Other Plant Problems: The Russian arborvitae is generally disease and pest free.
 Root rot may develop in excessively wet areas.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University